Dry Ten Martini Problem in the non-critical case: Quantitative Aubry Duality

 In this section, we develop a \textit{Quantitative version of Aubry duality}, which is one of the key ingredients in our proof.
 For simplicity, in the rest of the paper, we assume $c^{'}$ to be numerical constants.

-\begin{Proposition} Let $\alpha\in\R\backslash \Q$, $\lambda>1$, $E\in \Sigma_{\lambda^{-1},\alpha}$, $0<h<\ln \lambda.$ Then has no solution $B(\theta)\in C_{h}^\omega(\T,$ $PSL(2,\R))$ with estimates $\|B\|_h\leq \varepsilon^{-1},$ $\|F\|_h\leq \varepsilon^C$ if $\varepsilon$ is sufficiently small and $C> c^{'} (\frac{\ln (4\lambda+3)}{h})^2$. \end{Proposition}
+\begin{Proposition} Let $\alpha\in\R\backslash \Q$, $\lambda<1$, $\cl \in \Z$, $E\in \Sigma_{\lambda,\alpha}$, $0<2\pi h<-\ln \lambda.$ Then has no solution $B(x)\in C_{h}^\omega(\T,$ $\mathrm{PSL}(2,\R))$ with estimates $\|B\|_h\leq \varepsilon^{-1},$ $\|F\|_h\leq \varepsilon^C$ if $\varepsilon$ is sufficiently small and $C> c^{'} (\frac{\ln (4\lambda^{-1}+3)}{h})^2$. \end{Proposition}

 \begin{Remark} We want to emphasize that Proposition \ref{prop-case1} works for any $\alpha\in\R\backslash \Q$.
-The result is new even for Diophantine frequencies since it allows to get better control of the reducible parabolic cocycles.\end{Remark}
+The result is new even for Diophantine frequencies since it allows to get better control of the reducible parabolic cocycles, which will lead to exponential lower bounds on the decay of the spectral gaps \cite{LYZZ}. \end{Remark}

 \begin{pf}

 We will argue by contradiction.
 Let